Treatment for NSF and other rare conditions may not be covered by insurance

 NEPHROGENIC SYSTEMIC FIBROSIS LAWSUITS

-The Nephrogenic Systemic Fibrosis lawyers at Saiontz, Kirk & Miles, P.A. are pursuing compensation for individuals suffering from the condition through MRI lawsuits against the manufacturers of gadolinium based contrast agents.
+The Nephrogenic Systemic Fibrosis lawyers at Saiontz & Kirk, P.A. are pursuing compensation for individuals suffering from the condition through MRI lawsuits against the manufacturers of gadolinium based contrast agents.
 The manufacturers failed to fully test the impact their contrast has on those with kidney problems and provided insufficient warnings to those receiving the contrast.
 As a result of the manufacturers’ negligent conduct, thousands of individuals were not provided an opportunity to reduce the risk of developing NSF, and now suffer from this devastating condition.

 If you, a friend or family member have been diagnosed with nephrogenic systemic fibrosis or suffer symptoms of the condition, request a free claim evaluation.

-1. cynthia lumbley Says:
+• cynthia lumbley says:

 I have some questions I’ve been having dyes and mri, mra since 97,98?
 I have always been having some kind of pain and I go to the doctor and its unexplainable.
 I have retention bladder problems constitly,my hands and feet draw up I go to the doctor it is not my pottasium. there is no explanation.
 MY SKIN IS TUFF I DONT KNOW IF ANY OF THIS HAS TO DO WITH THIS SITUATION BUT IF YOU LOOK AT MY RECORDS THERE HAS BEEN ALOT OF TESTS DONE ON ME BECAUSE I HAVE FIBROIDS ON MY PITUITARY AND I HAVE TO GET THEM DONE TO SEE HOW MANY MORE I HAVE I AM DUE FOR ANOTHER ONE DR> GOPAL WAS MY DOCTOR AND I HAD THEM DONE IN OTHER PLACES BUT I CANNOT REMEMBER WHERE SOMEBODY EMAIL ME AND TELL ME IF THERES ANYONE ELSE IS HAVING THESE SYMPTONS OR ANY NEW INFORMATION